arvidn/libtorrent/docs/manual.rst

 all potential (not connected) peers.
 You can use ``is_paused()`` to determine if a torrent is currently paused.
 Torrents may be paused automatically if there is a file error (e.g. disk full) or something similar.
 See file_error_alert_.

+The ``flags`` argument to pause can be set to ``torrent_handle::graceful_pause`` which will delay the disconnect of peers that we're still downloading outstanding requests from.
+The torrent will not accept any more requests and will disconnect all idle peers.
+As soon as a peer is done transferring the blocks that were requested from it, it is disconnected.
+This is a graceful shut down of the torrent in the sense that no downloaded bytes are wasted.

 torrents that are auto-managed may be automatically resumed again.
 It does not make sense to pause an auto-managed torrent without making it not automanaged first.
 Torrents are auto-managed